lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

 ### Narrative Summary
 1. So far, all the routes we've covered have been static, which means they match a single path.
 This works for certain types of routes, but not all.
 For example, imagine a news site in which every article has is accessible at the path (`'/articles/'` + title).
 There is no way for us to specify a route for each unique article without knowing every single title, nor should we specify a unique route for every article because such an approach would be brittle and verbose.
 What we would rather do is express the pattern at a high level with a route will match any path of the form `'/artciles/'` + title.
 2. React Router allows us to do that by using URL parameters.
 URL parameters—placeholders beginning with a semicolon (:)—are dynamic segments of a URL that change based on the specific resource the URL is meant to display.
-For example, in the URL `'/articles/:title'`, `:title` is dynamic: `'/articles/article-one'` should display the user with title `'article-one'` and `'/articles/article-two'` should display the user with title `'article-two`.
-A URL can have many dynamic segments or none.
+For example, in the URL `'/articles/:title'`, `:title` is dynamic: `'/articles/article-one'` should display the article with title `'article-one'` and `'/articles/article-two'` should display the article with title `'article-two`.
+A URL can have multiple dynamic segments (eg. `'/articles/:title/comments/:commentId'`) or none (eg. `'articles'`).
-3. To create a dynamic route, simply provide a `path` prop that includes a dynamic segment. _walk through creating a route for a user profile that renders a user profile page_ Now, when we navigate to `'/articles/:title`, an `Article` component will be rendered.
+3. To create a dynamic route, simply provide a `path` prop that includes a dynamic segment. _walk through creating a route for an article page that renders a single article Now, when we navigate to `'/articles/:title`, an `Article` component will be rendered.
 4. It is common to use URL parameters to retrieve and/or display data in the component that a dynamic route renders.
 For example, our `Article` component might need to display the title of the current article. _Walk through the `useParams` API and show it in context by displaying the article title in the article component_

 ### Checkpoints Summary